ketstap162/DistributedLab_Orderbook/README.md

 # DistributedLab_Orderbook
 The DL Trading is a trading service where you can exchange currency.
+About `30` hours were spent on this project.

 ## Features
 - after user registration, wallets are automatically created for all possible currencies in the database (using signals);